-- · Vicious behavior - Disruptions (e.g., barking, running around, nipping, bringing attention to itself) - Not being housebroken - · Not cleaning up after or properly disposing of animal's waste - Being insufficiently cleaned or groomed (e.g., the animal smells or has fleas or ticks) - Not being appropriately restrained
+- Vicious behavior - · Disruptions (e.g., barking, running around, nipping, bringing attention to itself) - Not being housebroken - Not cleaning up after or properly disposing of animal's waste - · Being insufficiently cleaned or groomed (e.g., the animal smells or has fleas or ticks) - Not being appropriately restrained

-The behavior will be treated on an individual basis through the Housing Operations Office with support or input as may be appropriate from the Office of Student Conduct, Rights, and Responsibilities, Dean of Students Office, Campus Police, Office of Accessibility Resources and Services or other offices.
-If the animal poses a threat to the safety of others, Campus Police will be part of a collaborative team to determine the outcome of the behavior.
-Consequences may include, but are not limited to, muzzling a barking dog, refresher training for the animal and student, or exclusion of the animal from College facilities.
+Reported behavior will be treated on an individual basis through the office of student rights and responsibilities [199] with support or input as appropriate from the housing operations office, dean of students office, campus police, office of accessibility resources and services or other offices.
+If the animal poses a threat to the safety of others, campus police will be part of a collaborative team to determine the outcome of the behavior.
+Consequences may include, but are not limited to, muzzling a barking dog, required training for the animal and student, or exclusion of the animal from College facilities entirely.

-If the student or any other person brings an animal to areas of campus where the animal is not permitted (see student responsibilities [97] policy), the College/any employee may require that the animal be removed from the facility or area and returned to the student's room.
+If the student or any other person brings an animal to areas of campus where the animal is not permitted (see student responsibilities [94] policy), the College/any employee may require that the animal be removed from the facility or area and returned to the student's room.
 Failure to comply with this request may result in permanent removal of the animal from the College.